jasondickerson/Red_Hat_Satellite_IaC/README.md

 ## Lab Environment

 My test Lab is libvirt on Fedora 38.
 I created a subnet 192.168.100.0/24 with DHCP disabled, and NAT forwarding.
 The Gateway is 192.168.100.1, and the Satellite is 192.168.100.2.
 For the Red Hat Satellite installation, the DHCP pool is the 192.168.100.100 - 150.
+I deployed the Red Hat Satellite and subsequent clients into the test.org domain.
 I started with a Minimal install of RHEL 8.8, registered to Red Hat Subscription Management on the Internet.
 My Red Hat Satellite VM is 4 CPU x 20GB RAM with a single 150GB disk.
 Given Red Hat Satellite can take up quite a bit of storage, I went with the following partition layout:

 - /boot      1 GB ext4
 - /     139.14 GB ext4
 - swap     9.9 GB

 I used the Red Hat Enterprise Linux GUI installation DVD to setup the default partitions, removed /home and added the space to /.
 You may wonder why I switched from xfs to ext4.
 In the past my satellite filled the disk.
 I found with xfs, once you grow the file system, you cannot shrink it again.
 However, with ext4 you can!
 Given this is a lab I use quite a bit.
 I chose to keep my options open by using ext4.

-I chose to deploy into the domain test.org.

 ## Quick How To